andikpbw/youtube-tag-generator/content/pages/index.md

         tagline: ⭐⭐⭐⭐⭐
         subtitle: Amit - Tech Content Creator
         text: >
-          YouTools.in has completely transformed the way I manage my YouTube content.
+          *"YouTools.in has completely transformed the way I manage my YouTube content.
 The automation features have saved me so much time, and the keyword tool helped me rank higher on my videos.
-My channel growth has been incredible since I started using it!
+My channel growth has been incredible since I started using it!"*
         image:
           url: /images/person-placeholder-light.png
           altText: Maria Walters